ndemou/Out-PingStats/README.md

 from all hosts (the min RTT).
 Then the main code calculates the jitter based on this artificial/agregate RTT value.
 I _think_ that this is better than taking the jitter for every host.

-## Note for users outside Europe & USA

-There's a list of .com hosts in the code that work fine for Europe and USA.
-If you live elsewhere and you find the baseline RTT is high you can create a nice list suited for your country by dot sourcing this program and running the helper function `helper_find_pingable_com_host` (it needs a few minutes to spit out the list).
-Then look at the top of the code for the declaration of `$PING_TARGET_LIST = ` and replace its value with the list you got.

 ## Examples of Graphs